Milo175/Data-Analytics-Portfolio/README.md

 <br><br>

+**6. Rank areas by frequency or severity of crimes**
+    - Determine the most dangerous streets
+    - Also determine the most dangerous intersections

-**6. Most Dangerous Streets and Intersections** **Streets with Highest Crime Totals**:
+**Streets with Highest Crime Totals**:
 - 6th Street
 - 7th Street
 - Figueroa Street

-note: 6th and 7th both report more than double the incidents of Figueroa
+note: 6th and 7th street both report more than double the incidents of Figueroa

 **Top 3 Intersections**:
 | Intersection         | Reported Crimes |